deidril/pf2-pdf-en-import/README.md

 This foundry vtt plugin allows to import PDFs into the current world.

 # Supported PDFs
-1.Shadows at Sundown
+Shadows at Sundown

 # Known issues

+      + Initial import of images may freeze foundry for up to a minute

-      (TODO) Elite flagged creatures aren't upgraded to Elite.
-You must do it yourself in waiting this issue fixed (BUG) Gender of creatures using the stat block of another creature, aren't set.
-Issue is on the todo list" (BUG) Foundry ids of imported entries are not static.
+      + Elite flagged creatures aren't upgraded to Elite.
+You must do it yourself in waiting this issue fixed
+      + Gender of creatures using the stat block of another creature, aren't set.
+Issue is on the todo list"
+      + Foundry ids of imported entries are not static.
 Entries will not be correctly overwritten if you reimport the PDF.
-      (TODO) Map tags of room should have their number upon 2 characters, so [A10] will appears after [A09] (BUG) Activities stat blocks are using the encounter's stat block template.
+      + Map tags of room should have their number upon 2 characters, so [A10] will appears after [A09]
+      + Activities stat blocks are using the encounter's stat block template.
-      (BUG) Initial import of images may freeze foundry for up to a minute (TODO) Creature from Bestiary 6 doesn't have any actor imported
+      + Creature from Bestiary 6 doesn't have any actor imported

 # Installation